ajhamwood/citizen-guidance/assertions.md

 * **3.0.3** The codebase *fulfils equivalent purposes* in at least the following modes:
 **3.0.3a** A **Minimal** node, designed for access by the greatest number of people possible.
 In this mode it is deployed as a web application.
 **3.0.3b** A **General Purpose** node, designed to be run on a PC.
 In this mode the method of deployment is not indicated.
-Maybe written in Golang?
+Golang?
+Rust?
+Haskell?
 **3.0.3c** A **Full** node, designed to make use of locally available resources of indefinite scale and nature.
 Also without indicated method of deployment.

 * **3.0.4** The virtual computing environment is initially loaded with at least *some* of the following general purpose "sponsored" contracts: